 The Tournesol Award recognizes one local painter each year, supporting them in taking the first major steps toward establishing a career in the Bay Area.
-The award gives artists financial and professional support to assist their artistic development in the critical first years after receiving an MFA.
+The award gives financial and professional support to assist a dedicated painter in the critical early years of their artistic development.

-The Tournesol Award is designed to support a full year of artistic work and development.
-The award provides the chosen artist a $10,000 cash stipend, a private studio, and access to Headlands’ creative community.
+Designed to support the artist over a full year, the Tournesol Award provides the chosen artist a $10,000 cash stipend, a private studio, and access to Headlands’ creative community.
 The award year culminates in a funded final project of the artist’s choice, typically in the form of an exhibition or a publication.

 - To support promising Bay Area based painters in establishing a professional career in the Bay Area